 Distribution of the standardized heart rate means in the five intervals

-Next, we examined HR changes (i.e., mean slopes) within each interval to test for the hypothesis that HR increased during the pre-teaching phase and decreased during all other phases (Hypothesis 1b).
+Next, we examined HR changes (i.e., mean slopes) within each interval to test the hypothesis that HR increased during the pre-teaching phase and decreased during all other phases (Hypothesis 1b).
 The mean intercepts and mean slopes, complemented by their standard deviations for each interval, are shown in Table 2.
 The mean slope of the pre-teaching interval (I1) was significantly positive, indicating an increase in HR, as hypothesized.
 Further, the mean slopes of the teaching interval (I2), post-teaching interval (I3), and interview interval (I4) were significantly negative, indicating a decrease in HR.
-For the last interval, the end interval (I5), the mean slope was negative but did not differ significantly from zero.
+For the last interval, the end interval (I5), the mean slope was negative, but did not differ significantly from zero.

 Table 2